codiusmaximus/chips_cnn/README.md

 ## Repository for the medium article.

-* The processed data is included as a tar ball.
+* The processed data is included as a tarball.

 * The CNN codes are in the folder *python_code*
   * *cnn.py*: serial CNN code